himselfv/wakan/Components/readme.txt

 1. Install RX controls
 2. Install UrlLabel
-3. Add Components, Components\Package, Components\TextTable, Components\UrlLabel to the search path.
+3. Add to the project's search path:
+  Components
+  Components\Package
+  Components\TextTable
+  Components\UrlLabel
+  Components\ScaleMM

 NOTE:
 1. You can install newer versions of common controls as per below.
 But don't come crying when it doesn't work.